 Why your brain works against you (and what causes anxiety)

 What’s your sticking point?
+(Why you feel stuck at work and life)

 Feeling stuck is not a lack of ability, it’s often the brain trying to protect you from perceived risk.
-For high performers, this can quietly limit decisions, confidence and future growth.
+For high performers, this can limit decisions, confidence and future growth.

 Fear and anxiety are not always logical, but the brain treats them as real threats.
 Even when you know something isn’t dangerous, your body can respond as if it is, affecting how you think, feel and behave.